-NOTE In L.9.1 and L.9.4, "discipline-specific" is used to indicate specific subject(s) to which a management system standard refers, e.g. energy, quality, records, environment etc.
+NOTE In SL.9.1 and SL.9.4, "discipline-specific" is used to indicate specific subject(s) to which a management system standard refers, e.g. energy, quality, records, environment etc.

-The intended audience for this document is Technical Committees (TC), Subcommittees (SC) and Project Committees (PC) (and in IEC, SyCs) and others that are involved in the development of MSS.
+The intended audience for this document is Technical Committees (TC), Subcommittees (SC) and Project Committees (PC) and others that are involved in the development of MSS.